 If you asked me to sum up my life, I’d probably say that I’ve spent an inordinate amount of time doing the wrong thing and making wrong decisions.
 So much so that I’ve spent many years in prison with the Arizona Department of Corrections (DOC).
 I’m not proud of my past, but I am proud of the progress I’ve made to course correct.

 On May 14, 2018, I was released from the Arizona Department of Corrections Perryville.
 On Nov.
 1, 2019, I walked into a different prison, the Madison Correctional Facility in Indiana, in a capacity I would have never thought possible.
-I was no longer incarcerated, I was there to help open Televerde’s newest engagement center.
+I was no longer incarcerated, I was there to help open Televerde’s newest call center.
 This is not a future that seems possible when you’ve spent much of your life behind bars.

 How did I get here?

 While incarcerated at Perryville I had the chance to work for Televerde, a sales and marketing company that hires, compensates and trains incarcerated women for professional career positions through on-the job experience.
 I started as a sales development representative and worked my way up to a training position.
-I could sit in my chair in my engagement center, in prison, and figuratively travel the world by training my colleagues who sat in corporate offices around the globe.
+I could sit in my chair in my call center, in prison, and figuratively travel the world by training my colleagues who sat in corporate offices around the globe.
 It gave me the confidence and skills I needed to succeed when I was released.

 I was hired at Televerde’s corporate office when I returned home last May, and I’ve loved every minute of this working world on the “outside.”
-But I never in my wildest dreams would have thought that anyone would have tasked me with helping to open a brand-new engagement center in a prison some 1,700 miles away.
+But I never in my wildest dreams would have thought that anyone would have tasked me with helping to open a brand-new call center in a prison some 1,700 miles away.

 The Journey to Indiana